CuriousLearner/django-phone-verify/docs/usage.rst

 Usage
 -----

 **NOTE**: ``django-phone-verify`` provides few APIs which can be added to your list of API endpoints.
-It's functionality can be extended further based on your usecase.
+Its functionality can be extended further based on your use-case as explained below.

 Case 1: Verify phone number before/after user registration
 **********************************************************